donquxiote/hang-out-with-me/README.md

 ## Thanks

 Refactored to update Jekyll and use [PageCrypt](https://github.com/Greenheart/pagecrypt) and Github actions.
 Originally this project started as an adaptation of [Lllychen's jekyll-firewall theme.](https://github.com/lllychen/jekyll-firewall) The inspiration for a single page/simple jekyll site came from [Excentris' Compass theme](https://github.com/excentris/compass).
-Thanks to both of them for making those projects so that I could mash them together.